cocoyenn/Numerical_methods/README.md

 # Numerical_methods
-Programs from Numerical Methods course
+This are programs that I wrote  Numerical Methods course on the 4th semester.